ratanvarghese/glass-house/README.md

 It is assumed the user is in a command line at the project root directory, and the user is testing using LuaJIT.

 To test manually, run `luajit platform/unixterm/main.lua`.
-To test manually using stdio instead of ncurses, run `platform/unixterm/main.lua -s`.
+To test manually using stdio instead of ncurses, run `luajit platform/unixterm/main.lua -s`.
 To run property-based tests, run `lqc test/qc/*`.

 ## Symbols

 Currently only ASCII 'graphics' are supported.
 The symbols might change in future commits.

 + `@` is the player, as per roguelike tradition
 + `#` is a wall
 + ` ` is a dark floor